|Tour start → end dates||Enquire|

 Day 14: Hermanus, South Africa

 Hermanus boasts some of the finest land-based whale watching in the world.
 From the months of June to November, the Southern Right whales make their way from the southern sea to the coast in order to give birth and to copulate in the shallow waters.
 During Summer we will embark on a walk through Fernkloof Nature Reserve to see the stunning flowering fynbos.
 A delicious meal out at one of the lovely local restaurants will bring an end to the day.

 Overnight: Chesham House – rooms are twin share rooms with en-suite facilities.
-WiFi available in lounge
+WiFi available in lounge or similar

 Distance/time: 420kms, ± 6 hours excluding stops for sightseeing & lunch

-Optional Activities Whale watching by boat
+Optional Activities: Whale watching by boat

 Meals: Breakfast, Lunch, Dinner at own expense

 Days 15 – 16: Cape Town, South Africa

 Cape Town is one of the most beautiful cities in the world, with the iconic Table Mountain at its heart.
 On our journey to Cape Town, we pay a visit to the gorgeous town of Stellenbosch which is famous for its wines.
 Here, we participate in some delicious wine tasting and a pleasant tour of the wine cellars.
 The ‘Mother City’ boasts various attractions, including Cape Point, the Hout Bay harbour, the renowned sun-kissed beaches and the V&A Waterfront.
 There is also an optional outing to Robben Island at your own expense.
 Be sure to try out the scrumptious food served at many of the fantastic restaurants Cape Town has to offer.